teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

  > "Furthermore, the mere indispensable expression of these ideas, based on the technical requirements of the videogame medium, may be protected only against virtually identical copying." [*Frybarger v.
 IBM*, 812 F.2d 525 (9th Cir.
 1987)](http://scholar.google.com/scholar_case?case=10064022025067012402)(*Tricky Trapper v.
 Mouser*).

-The judge was basically saying that because video game technology was so crappy back then, changing just a few pixels would be enough to avoid copyright infringement.
+The Tricky Trapper judge was giving the defendant some leeway in copying, because some degree of similarity was probably due to the constraints of limited video game technology in the 1980s.
+At the time, changing just a few pixels would be enough to avoid copyright infringement.

 Video game technology has obviously advanced since Mouser, and so we need to be careful when relying on old video game cases.
 With so many more design options available, any similarities between games should be viewed with greater suspicion.
+The 2012 case of Tetris v.
+Mino started to acknowledge the effect of more advanced videogame technology on copying:

+ > Tellingly, the court noted that its holding was in part mandated by the limited abilities of computers in 1988: "Furthermore, the use of the Commodore computer for a karate game intended for home consumption is subject to various constraints inherent in the use of that computer.
+Among the constraints are the use of sprites, and a somewhat limited access to color, together with limitations upon the use of multiple colors in one visual image." [*Tetris v.
+Xio Interactive* (D. NJ 2012)](http://scholar.google.com/scholar_case?case=18064882260025243346).

 <hr class="tall">